1941 in the United States: Sport

-Baseball fans across the nation witnessed not one, but two of the most amazing individual efforts and achievements the game has ever known.
-The two measures recorded during the 1941 campaign both stand to this day and are regarded by practically all, even the most casual of fans, to be unattainable in the game today.
-1941 saw the great Joltin' Joe DiMaggio step up to the plate in 56 consecutive baseball games and hit safely to break a record that had withstood the test of time since 1897 when Wee Willie Keeler totaled 45 consecutive games hitting safely over the course of the 1896 and 97 seasons.
+Baseball fans across the nation witnessed two of the most amazing individual achievements the game has ever known.
+The two measures recorded during the 1941 campaign both stand to this day and are regarded by practically all to be unattainable in the game today.
+1941 saw the great Joltin' Joe DiMaggio step up to the plate in 56 consecutive baseball games and hit safely to break a record that had stood since 1897 when Wee Willie Keeler totaled 45 consecutive games hitting safely over the course of the 1896 and 97 seasons.
 The Splendid Splinter, Ted Williams, also treated baseball fans to a feat that has also barely been threatened since by having a season for the ages.
-During the 1941 Teddy Ballgame managed to record a batting average over .400 by finishing the season with an unparalleled .406 batting average.
+During the 1941 Teddy Ballgame managed to record a batting average over .400 by finishing the season with a .406 batting average.
 Although his average for the season is not the single season record for baseball, no player has hit .400 or better since.